 Basic difference between plinth beam and tie beam is that tie beam can be at any level but plinth beam is at plinth level.
-But wait that is just the basics of many other differences that exists between both tie beam and plinth beam.

 So Now i am going to discuss in depth about the following contents :-

 - What is the purpose of beam in a Building?

 - Plinth beam height

 - What is tie beam?